welbornprod/colrc/doc_deps/tests.md

 # After I've sorted out the "easy" failures:
 make testfull

-# And finally, before pushing changes, the everything test:
+# And finally, before pushing changes, the "everything test".
-./test/run_tests.sh --all --quiet
+# This is important because it ensures that all examples will compile cleanly
+# and there are no leaks:
+make testeverything
 ```

 ## Test Everything
 The 'everything test' builds the colr tool and unit tests, both debug and
 release mode (some bugs only show up in release mode), and runs them through
-`valgrind` and `-fsanitize`.
+`valgrind` and `-fsanitize` (`libasan`).

 The examples are built and ran through `valgrind`, including the examples found
 in the source code (see `snippet.py --examples`).
 This ensures that all